DirectInput

 DirectInput is a legacy application programming interface developed by American company Microsoft that collects user input via devices such as the mouse, keyboard, and gamepads.
 It also provides a system for action mapping, which allows the user to assign specific actions within a game to the buttons and axes of the input devices.
 Additionally it handles haptic feedback/force feedback (input/output) devices.
 Microsoft also introduced a input library called XInput specifically for the Xbox 360 controller.

-DirectInput supports up to 128 buttons, 8 axises, and 4 point of view hats.
+DirectInput supports up to 128 buttons, 8 axes, and 4 point of view hats.

 DirectInput and XInput provide benefits over normal Win32 input events: